Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Discussion

-We presented a comprehensive study of anytime-valid testing procedures for stochastic dominance based on e-processes.
-The resulting sequential tests remain valid under optional stopping for first- and higher-order SD as well as for more general integral stochastic orders, such as the increasing convex order and infinite-order SD.
-For first-order SD, we derived growth-rate optimal e-processes and established an asymptotic power-one guarantee by predictably mixing over thresholds.
-Methodologically, this construction draws on techniques from online learning where we employ adaptive weighting strategies such as exponential weighting allowing to allocate betting capital adaptively across thresholds where violations of SD may occur.
-For higher-order SD, we leverage recent advances on universal portfolio-based betting strategies that asymptotically achieve the log-optimal growth rate.
-Empirical results from a range of simulation settings illustrate that the resulting procedures perform well in practice, detecting violations of SD efficiently even in challenging scenarios.

-A central feature of our approach is that it is entirely distribution-free.
-In particular, we impose no parametric assumptions on the marginal distributions of $X$ and $Y$, nor do we require independence between them.
-Unlike several classical approaches that rely on strong distributional assumptions, our methods remain valid even under maximal dependence between the samples, as confirmed by our simulation experiments including strongly negatively correlated settings.

-We view the present work as a first systematic step toward sequential testing procedures for SD.
-Several important directions remain open for future research.
-In Section~\ref{sec:testing_non_SD_null}, we briefly sketched how our methods extend to the more challenging task of affirming SD, which is particularly important as it more directly guides the decision maker.
-However, it was shown that this problem is fundamentally difficult and that tests for affirming SD typically cannot achieve power against the full alternative without additional assumptions.
-This difficulty is one of motivations for earlier works on relaxed SD notions, such as \emph{almost} stochastic dominance \citep{leshno2002preferred,baillo2024tests} and \emph{restricted} stochastic dominance \citep{davidson2013testing}.
-Developing powerful, anytime-valid procedures for such relaxed notions of SD remains an interesting direction for future work.
-Furthermore, while SD admits well-established multivariate generalizations \citep{marshall1991multivariate, shaked2007stochastic}, we restricted attention to the univariate case for clarity.
+This work presents a powerful and flexible framework for anytime-valid SD testing, including extensions to higher-order SD and non-SD null hypotheses.
+For SD testing, the core strategy is to express the composite null hypothesis as an intersection, enabling the predictable mixture strategy over thresholds and the derivation of a GRO e-variable (for FSD) that incorporates cross-dependence.
+The work motivates interesting future directions.
+In Section~\ref{sec:testing_non_SD_null}, we sketched an adaptation to the challenging case of affirming SD, finding that tests for affirming SD cannot achieve power against all alternatives without additional assumptions. \if\arxiv1 {This difficulty has motivated earlier work on relaxed SD notions, such as almost SD \citep{baillo2024tests,leshno2002preferred} and restricted SD \citep{davidson2013testing}.} \else {This difficulty has motivated earlier work on relaxed SD notions, such as almost stochastic dominance \citep{baillo2024tests,leshno2002preferred} and restricted stochastic dominance \citep{davidson2013testing}.} \fi Developing powerful, anytime-valid procedures for relaxed notions of SD remains an open problem.

-In closing, we refer the reader to Appendix~\ref{sec:extensions} for additional extensions of our methods.
-First, we provide a brief sketch of how our methods extend to multivariate stochastic orders and leave a more comprehensive treatment for future work.
-We furthermore discuss sensible choices of the SD null for data with time-varying marginal distributions based on the notion of a time-varying CDF, inspired by \cite{mineiro2023nonstationarity}, and how our methods readily extend to settings when the data are no longer observed in pairs.